fosslight/fosslight-guide-en/scanner/4_binary.md

 ```
 - fosslight_log_[datetime].txt : The execution log.
 - fosslight_report_[datetime].xlsx : FOSSLight binary result in FOSSLight Report format.
-   - If analyzing jar files, 'Vernerability Link' Column is added to FOSSLight-Report_[datetime].xlsx file.
+   - If analyzing jar files, 'Vulnerability Link' Column is added to FOSSLight-Report_[datetime].xlsx file.
-   - The checksum and tlsh values for each binary are hidden by default and written within FOSSLight Report.
+   - The checksum and tlsh values for each binary are hidden by default.
 - fosslight_opossum_[datetime].json : FOSSLight binary Scanner result for [OpossumUI](https://github.com/opossum-tool/OpossumUI)

 ## 🧐 How it works